You say tomato, I say tahmahto.

 So I’m going to aggregate the best definitions, and boil it all down to some branding basics you can actually use in your day-to-day business.
 I’m going to answer these fundamental questions:

-- What exactly IS the definition of Brand?
+- What exactly IS the definition of Branding?

 - And why should the average business owner care about either one?